2 detainees who escaped from Newark immigration detention center have been recaptured

 By Zoe Sottile, CNN

-(CNN) — Two of the four detainees who escaped from a Newark, New Jersey, immigration detention center have been recaptured, according to The Associated Press.
+(CNN) — Two of the four detainees who escaped from a Newark, New Jersey, immigration detention center have been recaptured, according to the FBI.

 The four men escaped from Delaney Hall, a privately-owned detention facility with 1,000 beds, on Thursday.
-They escaped by “kicking through an interior wall,” Newark Mayor Ras Baraka said in a post on X.
+They broke out by “kicking through an interior wall,” Newark Mayor Ras Baraka said in a post on X.

-The FBI said Joel Enrique Sandoval-Lopez and Joan Sebastian Castaneda-Lozada were taken back into custody, according to the AP.
+The FBI confirmed to CNN that Joel Enrique Sandoval-Lopez and Joan Sebastian Castaneda-Lozada were taken back into custody.

 All four escapees had been arrested on criminal charges, according to a previous news release from DHS and the FBI.
 Bautista-Reyes, a Honduran national, was arrested for aggravated assault, attempt to cause bodily injury, terroristic threats, and possession of a weapon for unlawful purposes in May, according to the release.